Middlecon/DBImport/docs/configuration.rst

                          | **Note**: Formula for auto settings is the following. *rowcount*(50/(100*math.sqrt(rowcount)))*
   incr_validation_method | If the import is an incremental import, then you have the option to choose if you are going to validate against the full number of rows or only validate the incremental rows that you are importing.
 There are cases when for example the source system only keeps a X number of days data in their tables.
 Then after X number of days of incremental imports, there will be more data in Hive compared to the source system.
 Then the 'full' ince_validation_method will fail as the total number of rows will be different.
 In this case, the 'incr' method should be used.
 What it basically does is to add the min and max values for the incremental load to the select count statement.
 So only the incrementally loaded rows are counted.

+validate_import
+ Should the import be validated at all.
+0 for no validation and 1 for validation.

+validationMethod
+ Validation method to use.
+For row count validation, you select, believe it or not, 'rowCount'

+validate_source
+ Where should the source row count come from.
+There are two option.
+DBImport can execute a "select count(*) from ..." or just take the number of rows that spark or sqoop imported and use that as the number of rows in the source system.
+ Both have it's advantages.
+Running the select count(*) statement will return the actual rows on the source systemen, regardless of how many rows sqoop or spark imported.
+But lets say it's a log table and the table is filled with new data all the time.
+Then the number of rows that was added between the select statement and the time for spark or sqoop to execute will most likely exceed the allowed number of difference in row count between source and Hive.
+In this case, it's better to use the 'sqoop' method.
+Then the number of rows in the source system will be what spark or sqoop imported.
+ **Note**: Even if the setting is 'sqoop', it also works for spark.
+This is a legacy setting that was created when only sqoop was supported by DBImport.

+validate_diff_allowed
+ The default setting is -1.
+That means that the number of rows that are allowed to diff is handled automaticly.
+If it's a large table with many rows, the allowed diff is larger than a small table.
+ Setting this to a fixed value will only allow these many rows in diff.
+ **Note**: Formula for auto settings is the following. *rowcount*(50/(100*math.sqrt(rowcount)))*

+incr_validation_method
+ If the import is an incremental import, then you have the option to choose if you are going to validate against the full number of rows or only validate the incremental rows that you are importing.
+There are cases when for example the source system only keeps a X number of days data in their tables.
+Then after X number of days of incremental imports, there will be more data in Hive compared to the source system.
+Then the 'full' ince_validation_method will fail as the total number of rows will be different.
+In this case, the 'incr' method should be used.
+What it basically does is to add the min and max values for the incremental load to the select count statement.
+So only the incrementally loaded rows are counted.

 **Exports**